vbrusse/doca-comch/README.md

 The tutorial to build and install the Arm RAN Acceleration Library (ArmRAL) can be found in the [Get started with Arm RAN Acceleration Library](https://developer.arm.com/documentation/102249/2504/Tutorials/Get-started-with-Arm-RAN-Acceleration-Library?lang=en).

-### Compilation and Buiding the ArmRAL shared library
+### Compilation and Building the ArmRAL shared library

 The Arm Cortex-A78AE is a 64-bit Armv8.2-A architecture CPU.
 It is needed a toolchain that can target AArch64 (arm64).